Open Water Swimming in Triathlon: Even healthy athletes need to be aware of the heart risks

 Take home message: Listen to your body

 KAP's take home message should strike a strong chord for athletes who are highly intrinsically motivated and hell bent on completing a race despite adverse events.
-She highlights the imperative to listen to your body and not simply attribute symptoms to a sign of mental weakness:
+They highlight the imperative to listen to your body and not simply attribute symptoms to a sign of mental weakness:

 "I hope my experience helps to shed light for other athletes out there.
 I strongly urge you to listen to your body.
 If something doesn't feel right, it is not right, and remove yourself from the situation.
 I know first hand how difficult that is to do.
-This was my first DNF.
+This was my first DNF [did not finish].
 But I was lucky.
 I was experienced enough to know my body well - and even then I was questioning if my symptoms were all in my head."

 There seems to be no way of predicting the likelihood of SIPE.
 Athletes like KAP report having a random, one-off event of SIPE and making a complete recovery without experiencing any repeat episodes.